SaikatGantait/coolshop-project/README.md

 ---

- License
+## 📄 License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ---

-Let me know if you'd like to add or change anything!
+Let me know if you'd like to add or change anything else!